mrrocks/simpletastic/README.md

 1. Extend the `%row` invisible class to any `.class-name` or `<tag>` that is going to be the container for the columns.

     ```scss
-    @extend %row; // This is basically a clear-fix.
+    @extend %row; /* This is basically a clear-fix. */
     ```
-2. Then include the `column` mixin in the child element(s).
+2. And include the `column` mixin in the child element(s).
 In this case one third of the available space.

     ```scss
     @include column(1 of 3);